Ann Burley and my other Burley ancestors

 Ann Burley was the daughter of John Burley of Limpsfield and Sarah Goodman of Kingston, both in Surrey (see below).
 She was born on the 27 April 1775 and baptised on 3 June that year at St Peter’s Church in Limpsfield, where her carpenter father lived.

-She married Thomas Finch of Reigate, Surrey, at St Mary’s church there on 13 July 1792.
+She married Thomas Finch of Reigate, Surrey, at St Mary’s Church there on 13 July 1792.
 He was also from a family of carpenters.
 The couple settled in Reigate, where she raised a family of at least 10 children.
 Ann died in 1850 while living in nearby Kingswood, potentially with or near her son Michael, but she was buried back in Reigate on 10 February 1850.

 Read more about Ann, Thomas and their family here.
+And see where the Burleys fit in my family tree.

 John Burley (1746-1795) and Sarah Goodman (1746-1813).